Blocktopus/blocktopus-guard/README.md

-# BlocktopusICO
+# Blocktopus Sample Crowdsale

-The solidity library that enables ICOs to automate KYC by using the Blocktopus platform
+The Solidity library that enables Token Sales to automate their KYC proces by using the [Blocktopus](https://blocktopus.io) platform.

 ## How to use it